pawurb/WaitForIt/README.md

   didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {

     AskToSubscribe.triggerEvent()
-    AskToSubscribe.execute { shouldExecute in
+    AskToSubscribe.tryToExecute { didExecute in
-        if shouldExecute {
+        if didExecute {
             self.askToSubscribe()
         }
     }